johnfds-8/30-JS-Problems/README.md

 [6.Even Or Odd](././6.EvenOdd)  => Write a function that checks if a number is even or odd and return "Even" odd "Odd" accordingly.

+[7.Leap Year or Not ](././7.LeapYear) => Create a Program that checks if a given year is a leap year.